Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Materials and Methods

-In total, our alternative and extremist channel lists consist of 322 and 290 channels, respectively.
+Following prior research, we define both alternative and extremist channels as potentially harmful \citep{ledwich2019algorithmic,ribeiro2020auditing,lewis18,charles2020main}.
 Of the 302 alternative and 213 extremist channels that were still available on YouTube as of January 2021 (i.e., they had not been taken down by the owner or by YouTube), videos from 208 alternative and 55 extremist channels were viewed by at least one participant in our sample.
-We are not making these lists publicly available to avoid directing attention to potentially harmful channels.
-We are, however, willing to privately share them with researchers and journalists upon request.
+We are not making these lists publicly available to avoid directing attention to them but are willing to privately share them with researchers and journalists upon request.

-To create our list of mainstream media channels, we collected news channels from Buntain et al. \cite{buntain2021youtube} (65 mainstream news sources), Lediwch et al. \cite{ledwich2019algorithmic} (75 mainstream media channels), Stocking et al. \cite{pew20} (81 news channels), Ribeiro et al. \cite{ribeiro2020auditing} (68 popular media channels), Eady et al. \cite{eady2020} (219 national news domains), and Zannettou et al. \cite{zannettou_web_2017} (45 news domains).
+To create our list of mainstream media channels, we collected news channels from Buntain et al. \cite{buntain2021youtube} (65 mainstream news sources), Ledwich et al. \cite{ledwich2019algorithmic} (75 mainstream media channels), Stocking et al. \cite{pew20} (81 news channels), Ribeiro et al. \cite{ribeiro2020auditing} (68 popular media channels), Eady et al. \cite{eady2020} (219 national news domains), and Zannettou et al. \cite{zannettou_web_2017} (45 news domains).
 We manually found the corresponding YouTube channels via YouTube search when authors only provided websites \cite{ribeiro2020auditing,eady2020,zannettou2019}.
 In cases where news organizations have multiple YouTube channels (e.g., Fox News and Fox Business), all YouTube channels under the parent organization were included.
 Any channels appearing in fewer than three of these sources were omitted.
-Finally, we also included channels that were featured on YouTube's \href{https://www.youtube.com/channel/UCYfdidRxbB8Qhf0Nx7ioOYw}{News} hub from February 10, 2021 to March 5, 2021.
+Finally, we also included channels that were featured on YouTube's \href{https://www.youtube.com/channel/UCYfdidRxbB8Qhf0Nx7ioOYw}{News} hub from February 10--March 5, 2021.